fbpx

 Meet the Residents of Animal Kingdom Theme Park Who’ve Inspired Guests for Over 25 Years

-Disney’s Animal Kingdom celebrates its 26th anniversary in 2024.
+Disney’s Animal Kingdom celebrated its 26th anniversary in April 2024.
 Learn about some of the amazing opening day animals below.

 Here are all the details from Disney Cast Member Aaron Wockenfuss: